-The offenders in the Minimum unit meet with the P.O.s every six months with monthly reports submitted in the interim months.
+The offenders in the Minimum unit meet with the Probation Parole Officers every six months with monthly reports submitted in the interim months.
 This is NOT informal probation, it is formal probation.
-You are assigned to this unit because an assessment has screened you as "low risk," likely due to no or little criminal history, stable address, etc.
+You are assigned to this unit because an assessment has screened you as "low risk", likely due to no or little criminal history, stable address, etc.

 You must show progress at every appointment.
 Your court-ordered requirements do not necessarily have to be completed (unless discharge date is approaching), but you must show that you are working towards them.
 Working towards your financial obligation implies you make at least a minimal payment every month.
 Working towards required activities (treatment, community service, etc.) implies monthly efforts to complete requirements.
 If you are reassessed for a higher level of supervision, you will be assigned to a different Probation Officer and will be required to report anywhere from once a month to once a day.

-The Minimum Unit is on the 2nd floor of 910 Washington St. (corner of 9th & Washington).
 Regular appointments are scheduled the first two weeks of every month at either 8 am or 1 pm.
 There are NO appointments scheduled at other times or on Fridays.
 There are 10-15 people scheduled at each time slot.
 Numbers are taken in the order you report to the front window so the earlier you arrive, the lower number you get and the sooner you are seen.
-You will be seen by both P.O.' s who will verify your address/employment and check your progress towards your court-ordered conditions.
-Appointments (other than make-up or intakes) are typically set six months out so there is plenty of time to arrange for transportation, childcare, etc. Please do not bring children to your appointments as the Sex Offender Unit is also in this building.
+You will be seen by both Probation Parole Officers who will verify your address, employment, and check your progress towards your court-ordered conditions.
+Appointments, other than make-up or intakes, are typically set six months out so there is plenty of time to arrange for transportation, childcare, etc. Please do not bring children to your appointments as the Sex Offender Unit is also in this building.
 Do not bring any weapons or knives into the building; anyone coming in is subject to search at any time.

 Don't miss!
 If you miss an appointment, call right away to reschedule.
 The first time you miss an appointment a letter will be sent to you with another appointment date/time.
 If you miss the 2nd appointment a Report of Violations may be filed and a warrant could be issued for your arrest.

 There are over 1000 people in this unit so please be patient with us.
 E-mail is the preferred method of contacting us as you will likely receive a quicker response.
-You may call any of us but please do not leave a message for Doug or Jennifer as this ties up the voicemail.
+You may call any of us but please do not leave a message fas this ties up the voicemail.
 Just keep calling until you reach us in person.
 If you are still having problems getting through (calling unsuccessfully for 3 work days), stop in the office.

 Everyone who is sentenced to probation is required to pay a supervision fee.
 You can either make payments at the front window at the Probation office or send in payments with your monthly reports.
-Checks, money orders, and credit cards are accepted.
-CASH IS NOT ACCEPTED.
+Checks, money orders, credit cards are preferred, but cash is accepted.
+DO NOT send cash.
+Cash payment must be made in person.
 Make the check or money order to Fifth Judicial District.
 It is expected that you will make at least a minimal payment every month.

 You must send Payments to the Clerk of Court of the county that you were sentenced in.
-(See the attached county list) Put your case number on your payment.
+(See the county list below) Put your case number on your payment.
 You may also make payments online at www.iowacourtsonline.org.
 You must make payments every month even if it's only a minimal payment.
 If there is victim restitution a Plan of Payment will be required.

 The Monthly Reports are to be turned in on the months that you don't come in to see your PO.
-Monthly Reports (MR) are due by the 10th of each month.
-You can e-mail, fax, mail, or drop off your MR at the 1st floor Secretary's office.
-If you lose your MR's, there are more available at the same office.
-We DO NOT mail out MR's if you lose them.
+Monthly Reports are due by the 10th of each month.
+You can e-mail, fax, mail, or drop off your monthly report at the 1st floor Secretary´s office.
+An additional way to send in your monthly report is via the website, FifthDCS.com.
+Click on your PO's name & fill out report form.
+At the bottom of the page is a submit button.
+If you lose your monthly report´s, there are more available at the same office or online at FifthDCS.com.
+We DO NOT mail out monthly report´s if you lose them.
 It is your responsibility to make sure you fill them out and send them in on time.
 When filling in your reports, print legibly.
-In addition, make sure you have your ICON number on your MR.
+In addition, make sure you have your ICON number on your monthly report.

-You must contact your PO within 24 hours of arrest.
+You must contact your Probation Parole Officer within 24 hours of arrest.
 These will be handled case by case.

 Some charges are eligible for an extension of probation.
 Misdemeanors may be extended to a maximum of two years and felonies may be extended to a maximum of five years.
 If not eligible for an extension, a Report of Violations will be filed with the court.

-P.O.
-Jan Hornocker will research and write a Report of Violation and send it to the court requesting either a hearing or a warrant.
+Your Probation Officer will research and write a Report of Violation and send it to the court requesting either a hearing or a warrant.
 Warrants will be issued if your whereabouts are unknown.
 A Probation Hearing will be set and you will receive notice in the mail.
-If your charge is a Felony, P.O.
-Jan Hornocker will attend your hearing.
+If your charge is a Felony, your Probation Officer will attend your hearing.
 If it is a misdemeanor, another P.O. will attend your hearing.
 You must attend this hearing.
 It will be up to the Judge to determine whether violations exist and determine appropriate sanctions.